Shantal Monique Leaves Little To The Imagination In Extremely Risque Outfit

 The model’s short top allowed her to show off a glimpse of underboob to titillate her fans while her thong put her well-toned thighs and legs on full display.

-The model let her blond tresses down, wore minimal makeup and flashed her signature smile to melt many hearts.
+The model let her blond tresses down, wore minimal makeup, and flashed her signature smile to melt many hearts.
 In the caption, she asked her fans to post about the things that make them smile.
 She shared with her fans that wearing clothes by the cannabis brand Ignite and using CBD oil makes her happy.

 Within four hours of going live, the picture has racked up more than 13,000 likes and over 500 comments where fans and followers couldn’t contain their excitement at the sheer display of skin and showered the model with numerous compliments.